sigasi/sigasi_insights/manual/libraries.md

 # Library errors from external compilers

 If you are using the [/manual/tools#External Compilers], the external compiler can also put error markers on library clauses.
 You can easily verify this by checking the prefix of the error message (e.g. `vcom:` for vcom errors).
-Consult the [libraries section of the external compiler integration](/manual/external-compiler-integration#integration-external-compiler-libraries) for more information on configuring libraries for your external compiler.
+Consult the [/manual/tools#Libraries] section of the external compiler integration for more information on configuring libraries for your external compiler.